 Published by The Balmain Association, 2016.
 Supported by Cobden and Hayson, graphic designers

 102 pages, over 50 photos mostly B&W, some in colour.
 Many maps and press clippings from earlier eras, also tables and line drawings

 A satisfying read for both transport enthusiast and historian and as a valuable historical document showing Balmain history from a different viewpoint

-NEW from respected author John Birchmeier, writer of Saints of Peakhurst, The Blue Buses, Keira Kembla and Around the Lake, The Dions.
+From respected author John Birchmeier, writer of Saints of Peakhurst, The Blue Buses, Keira Kembla and Around the Lake, The Dions.

 The book is beautifully designed and produced: a worthy addition to any transport historian's library.